Tag along for our FTC disclosure saga here. The following article was last updated on Dec 5, 2025 ...

 Lashing Straps

-Coming full circle, the most simple and robust comparison product are lashing straps.
+Coming full circle, the simplest and most robust comparison product is lashing straps.
 Find 'em at just about any hardware store and note their weight/strength rating.
-Minus any of the clip, half bungee and soft strap features my newly favored ROK straps boast, these can (at the very least) go around a block of whatever, secure it to whatever and tighten to whatever keeps things stowed.
+Minus any of the clip, half-bungee and soft strap features my newly favored ROK straps boast, these can (at the very least) go around a block of whatever, secure it to whatever and tighten to whatever keeps things stowed.

 Locking It All Down